jMetal/MetaJul/README.rst

     :target: https://github.com/jMetal/MetaJul/actions/workflows/unitTest.yml

 The MetaJul project is aimed at studying the implementation of metaheuristics in the Julia programming language.
-The implemented codes and unit tests are located, respectively, in the ``src`` and tests ``test`` folder.
+The implemented codes and unit tests are located, respectively, in the ``src`` and tests ``test`` folders.

 Current features: